 Many people doubt MRR's business model, sustainability, and ethics.
 For example, Hannah Alonzo says MRR is unsustainable.
 She draws a scenario assuming that everyone can sell MRR at a 100% success rate.
 If you sell to 5 people, and they each sell to 5 people, 13 iterations of this would exceed the world's population.

-I have been making money online since 2014 in various niches, such as dropshipping and paid ads.
-In this article, I want to discuss MRR as a business model.
-I'll discuss both sides of the business model, people's comments on MRR, and whether it's a great way of making money online.
+I have been making money online since 2014 in various niches, including selling products.
+So, I know how hard it can be to use paid ads to stand out against competition—even when you're not selling the same product as others.
+In this article, I'll discuss both sides of the business model, comments on MRR, and whether it's a great way of making money online.

 Why Do People Think Master Resell Rights is a Pyramid Scheme?